 These photos show two of the new aftermarket replacements for this bumper.
 Others are similar to the photos above.
 Some have two vertical bars, some have three.
 Very few have the drop down side bars like the original.
 To me, none look anywhere near as good.
 Even some of the new "restoration quality" bumpers are bent a little differently.
 If you want to go that route, stick to the Dennis Carpenter version.
 If they say it's "just like original" it really is.

-This is an example of the work many of us greatly enjoy doing to preserve/restore these tractors and original accessories.
+These are samples of the work many of us greatly enjoy doing to preserve/restore these tractors.

 Optimized for Firefox